canmom/canmom.github.io/_posts/rpgs/2018-07-03-serendipity.md

 Your Bardic Inspiration die changes when you reach certain levels in this class.
 The die becomes a d6 at 5th level, a d8 at 9th level, a d10 at 13th level, and a d12 at 17th level.
 {% endcapture %}

-{% include hidden.html content=bardicinspiration id="bardicinspiration" title="bardicinspiration" %}
+{% include hidden.html content=bardicinspiration id="bardicinspiration" title="Bardic Inspiration" %}

 {% capture jillofalltrades %}
 You can add half your proficiency bonus, rounded down, to any ability check you make that doesn’t already include your proficiency bonus.